int-trev/int-trev/README.md

 - 👋 Hi, I’m @int-trev, Trevor
-- 👀 I’m interested in ...
-Computer Science and the development of software
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning ...
-Computer Science at the University of Central Florida
+- 🌱 I’m currently studying Computer Science at the University of Central Florida

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+This github page is maninly a source to show repos for personal projects and school projects.
+Reach me at trevor.lar@gmail.com :)